Dominating Sets in Intersection Graphs of Finite Groups: Permutation groups

 \begin{thm} Let $\vartheta\colon \mathbb{N}\to\mathbb{N}$ be the function given by

 Then $\gamma(S_n)\leq \vartheta(n)$. \end{thm}

 \begin{proof} Let $\mathcal{D}$ be a dominating set for $\Gamma(S_n)$ of minimal size.
 Without loss of generality we may assume that the elements of $\mathcal{D}$ are maximal subgroups of $S_n$.
 We know that every homogeneous element of $S_n$ must belong to some subgroup in $\mathcal{D}$, in particular, every involution (elements of order 2) must be covered by $\mathcal{D}$.
-By Lemma~\ref{lem:transposition}, proper primitive subgroups do not contain transpositions.
-Therefore, to cover transpositions the only candidates are imprimitive maximal subgroups.
-The imprimitive maximal subgroups of the symmetric group fall into two classes: (i) the intransitive maximal subgroups which are isomorphic to $S_k\times S_{n-k}$ with $k>1$ and $k\neq n-k$; or (ii) transitive imprimitive maximal groups which are isomorphic to $S_k\wr S_m$ with $k,m>1$ and $n=km$.
-For the classification of maximal subgroups of the symmetric group the reader may refer to \cite[Chapter~2.5]{Wilson2009} or \cite[Chapter~8.5]{DixonEtAl1996}.

 Observe that if some collection of subgroups covers all involutions of type $(2^l,1^{n-2l})$, with $l$ is odd, but not all homogeneous elements, then by adding $A_n$ to this collection we would get a dominating set for $\Gamma(S_n)$, for $A_n$ contains all cycles of prime length $>2$.
-Moreover, if the given set has the minimum cardinality, say $\delta$, then since $A_n$ does not contain involutions of type $(2^l,1^{n-2l})$, $l$ is odd, $\delta +1$ would be the domination number of $\Gamma(S_n)$.
-For the rest, we try to form a collection of (as few as possible) maximal imprimitive subgroups of $S_n$ containing all involutions of type $(2^l,1^{n-2l})$ with $l$ is an odd number.

 For $n=2k+1$, any involution must fix a point, hence must belong to some point stabilizer.
-Moreover, those point stabilizers contain all homogeneous elements, unless $n$ is a prime number.
-In that case, $\gamma(S_n)\leq n$.
-If $n$ is a prime number, then together with $A_n$ we have a dominating set of cardinality $n+1$.
+Hence, together with $A_n$ we have a dominating set of cardinality $n+1$.